 Are you looking to buy a new car?
-Take your old car to a modern repair shop that uses auto repair software and get an estimate.
-Whether it’s time for an upgrade or you need some fast cash, selling a car is a daunting task.
+Take your old car to a modern repair shop that uses auto repair shop management software and get an estimate.
+Whether it’s time for an upgrade or you need some fast cash, selling a car is daunting.
 The whole used car buying and selling world is unforgiving because of one word — depreciation.
-Selling a car may be nerve-wracking but do not fret!
-Read on to find out how you can increase your car’s resale value before you sell it!
+Selling a car may be nerve-wracking, but do not fret!
+Read on to find out how to increase your car’s resale value before selling it!

 What is a Car’s Resale Value?

-The resale value of a car is the amount your car is worth if you try to sell it after buying it.
+A car’s resale value is the amount it is worth if you try to sell it after buying it.
 The average price of a new car in 2021 is above $40,000.
-As vehicles continue to get more expensive, the used car market is gaining more and more traction.
-According to Kelly Blue Book, your vehicle loses 11% of its value as soon as you drive it off the lot.
-An average car loses more than 50% of its original value within five years.
+As vehicles become more expensive, the used car market is gaining more and more traction.
+According to Kelly Blue Book, your vehicle loses 11% of its value when you drive it off the lot.
+An average car loses over 50% of its original value within five years.

 Calculating the Resale Value of Your Car